ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

     If you're using Windows Subsystem for Linux 2 to run ArduPilot and AirSim under Windows, please see https://discuss.ardupilot.org/t/gsoc-2019-airsim-simulator-support-for-ardupilot-sitl-part-ii/46395/5 on how to connect them.

-`AirSim's settings.json file <https://github.com/microsoft/AirSim/blob/master/docs/settings.md>`__ specifies the vehicle and it's various properties.
+`AirSim's settings.json file <https://github.com/microsoft/AirSim/blob/master/docs/settings.md>`__ specifies the vehicle and its various properties.
 See the page for the options available.

 It's stored in at the following places- Windows: ``Documents\AirSim``, Linux: ``~/Documents/AirSim``